srilalithamedisetty/lallieproject1/README.md

 # lallieproject1
-this is sub branch used for developers for coding this is bto correct previous code hi lalli
+this is sub branch used for developers for coding this is to correct previous code. hi lalli
 Hey Branch2.
 Hello Branch3.
-hey Git Hub.
+Hey Git hub